GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 {% endDetailsSummary %}

 1. Open the [One Stop Support contact form][page-oss-form].
-2. Select "My item (extensions, app, or theme)"
+2. Select "My item (extensions, app, or theme)".
-3. Select "My item was warned / removed / rejected"
+3. Select "My item was warned / removed / rejected".
 4. Select why you are appealing, and the reference color and element.
 5. Review the violation troubleshooting guidance.
 6. Provide additional details as requested by the form.